energy-coresky/acl/README.md

 }
 ```

-## Ware usage in the application code
+## Simple usage in the application code
 You **must import** at least `\ACM` and controller's `c_acl` class into application namespace.
 ```php
 // in the controllers: